Health Professionals & Support Services Award rates in Australia 2025/2026

 | Public holiday (all overtime) | 250% |

-Stacking rule: Weekend/public holiday penalty rates and overtime rates don't "stack"—you pay whichever rate is higher, not both.
-But the span-of-hours loading (15%) is a separate consideration on weekdays.
+Stacking rule: Weekend/public holiday penalty rates and overtime rates don't "stack"—pay whichever rate is higher, not both.
+The shiftwork penalty (15%) is a separate consideration on weekdays and does not apply on top of overtime.

 Allowances